sihemSalhii/flickr-app/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+`

+Add :
+Using angular cli to manage a project
+Using Typescript...
+Using Bootstrap 5 for the UI part

+used Flick API, account creation, search api, details.....
+Add ngx Scroll library....

+Advantage: angular, typescript, bootstrap, git.